iris-edu/pyweed/docs/Deployment.md

 /workspace/anaconda/envs/pyweed-test/bin/pyweed
 ```

-## 4. Submit the updated recipe
+## 4. Update conda-forge

-Check in the changes and submit a pull request to the `conda-forge` repo.
-This will build and test the changes,
+1. Check in the changes to your forked GitHub repo.
-and upon successful completion the new version will be made available.
+2. Submit a pull request to the [base conda-forge repo](https://github.com/conda-forge/pyweed-feedstock).
+3. You will need to wait until the automated build and test have succeeded. __This may take a day or so.__
+4. At that point, you should be able to approve the pull request.
+5. You need to wait _again_ for the finalized packages to be built and uploaded.
+The easiest option is to watch
+the [package page](https://anaconda.org/conda-forge/pyweed) which shows the latest available version for each
+platform.
+When the new version is available for all platforms, the release is finished!